dtoczala/watson-landing-page/README.md

 - [Building Cognitive Applications with IBM Watson Services: Volume 2](http://www.redbooks.ibm.com/redpieces/pdfs/sg248394.pdf) - this is an IBM Redbook that shows some different use cases with the Assistant service.
 It's long, at 248 pages, but has good detailed examples of different use cases.

 **Logs**
+- [Improve Your Chatbot using Watson Assistant Chat Logs](https://chatbotslife.com/improve-your-chatbot-using-watson-conversation-chat-logs-54a36b671261) - nice article showing you how to use the Assistant chat logs to provide feedback on chatbot performance and operations, and use that information to improve your chatbot.
 - [I love Pandas!](https://sodoherty.ai/2017/04/19/i-love-pandas/#comment-765) - quick but informative blog post on how to use the Python pandas library to analyze your Assistant logs.

 ## Discovery